Brayantcw/brayantcw/content/posts/my-first-post.md

     appendFilePath: true
 ---

-# Welcome to My AI Engineering Blog! 🤖
+# Welcome to My AI Engineering Blog

 Hello there!
 I'm **Brayant Torres**, a passionate AI Engineer dedicated to building intelligent systems and pushing the boundaries of artificial intelligence.
 Welcome to my corner of the internet where I share insights, research, and practical knowledge about AI engineering, machine learning, and the fascinating world of intelligent systems.